|My Favourite Planet > English > People > |

 Ceramic plate showing a winged goddess with the head of a Gorgon,

-wearing a split skirt, and in holding each hand a bird by its neck.
+wearing a split skirt, and holding in each hand a water bird by its neck.

 Made on Kos about 600 BC.
 From Kamiros, Rhodes.